flatmax/BatteryController.electronics/readme.md

 There are 3 relays for controlling the DC positive lines on solar micro inverters.
 There is a master/slave switch.
 This allows you to choose which networked battery is master.
 There can be only one.

+See the file TopLevel.schematic.jpg for a top level system diagram.

 ## Controller software

 Use the [BatteryController free software](https://github.com/flatmax/BatteryController) to operate this hardware.